K. K. Muhammed

+Karingamannu Kuzhiyil Muhammed (born 1 July 1952) is an Indian archaeologist who served as the Regional Director (North) of the Archaeological Survey of India (ASI).
+Muhammed is credited for the discovery of Ibadat Khana, as well as various prominent Buddhist Stupas and Monuments.
+During his career, he undertook the restoration of the Bateshwar Complex, successfully convincing naxal insurgents and dacoits to cooperate, as well as facelift and restoration of the Dantewada and Bhojeshwar temples.

+Muhammed also successfully conceived and executed the idea of building Replica Museum, Delhi, which showcases replicas of Indian statues and stone-carved sculptures.

+For his contributions to archeology, he was awarded the Padma Shri in 2019, India's fourth highest civilian honour.

 Biography

 Early life and education

-KK Muhammed was born in Koduvally Calicut, Kerala in a middle-class family to Beeran Kutty Haji and Mariyam.
+KK Muhammed was born in Koduvally, Kozhikode, Kerala in a middle-class family to Beeran Kutty Haji and Mariyam.
 Muhammed is second amongst five siblings.
 After completing his schooling from Government Higher Secondary School, Koduvally, he obtained his master's degree in history (1973–75) from Aligarh Muslim University and his postgraduate diploma in archaeology (1976–77) from the School of Archaeology, Archaeological Survey of India, New Delhi, India.

 Career

 Muhammed served as a technical assistant and then as an assistant archaeologist in the Department of History at Aligarh Muslim University, before being selected as deputy superintendent archaeologist for the Archaeological Survey of India.

 Muhammed was initially posted at Madras in 1988 and then at Goa in 1991.
 He was promoted to superintendent archaeologist in 1997 and subsequently served in many states in India, including Bihar, Uttar Pradesh, Chhattisgarh, Madhya Pradesh and Delhi.
 During this period, he also served as a tour guide for prominent foreign guests such as Barack Obama and Pervez Musharraf.
 In 2012, Muhammed was made regional director (North) of the Archaeological Survey of India, and he retired in the same year.